deanpeters/product-manager-prompts/prompts/backlog-epic-hypothesis.md

 "Based on the context provided, please create an epic for the product backlog in the style of a Tim Herbig hypothesis using the following Epic Hypothesis Template, rendered as Markdown in a Code Block."

 ## Attribution:
-Created by Dean Peters, March 14, 2024.
+Created by Dean Peters, March 14, 2024, inspired in part by Tim HErbig's Lean UX Hypothesis Statement.

 ## Licensing:
-This document and the template contained within are licensed under the MIT License.
+This document and its template are licensed under the MIT License.
 It permits free use, modification, and distribution, with proper attribution to the original creator.

 Date: March 14, 2024
 -->